amrrsharaff/CodingAssignment/README.md

 # Currency Converter

 This program converts the currency used in a csv file.
-The entry is determined by the field variable and the exchange rate is determined by the multiplier variable when running the program.
+The entry number is determined by the field variable and the exchange rate is determined by the multiplier variable when running the program through the command line.

 ## Getting Started